PredixDev/PredixMobileJavaSampleApplication/README.md

 The reference application uses Gradle to manage its dependencies, execute builds and create binaries that can be used as installers for a given OS.
 For more information about how Gradle works and how Java applications are managed with it please visit the official Gradle page (https://docs.gradle.org/2.13/userguide/userguide.html)

-This means if your IDE does not bundle Gradle you will need to install it to use the reference application.
+The sample application bundles the Gradle wrapper with the project.
+This means all you need is the Java 8 JRE to run the project and you don't need to install Gradle.
+However if you wish to use a new version of Gradle or changes some of the properties you will need to install Gradle for development.
+Please visit the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) page for more information.

 JavaFX 8
 ----------